Why Shopify's 'Limit One Per Customer' Isn't Enough

 More posts

-How to prevent discount code abuse on Shopify
+How to prevent repeat purchases on Shopify with a lifetime limit